Parmelia (fungus): Ecology

 Parmelia lichens are food for the caterpillars of certain Lepidoptera, such as the bagworm moth Taleporia tubulosa.

+The mycobiome (the complete community of fungi living within the lichen thallus) reveals that Parmelia lichens are more complex than the traditional view of a simple fungal-algal partnership.
+Research comparing lichen mycobiomes between Turkey and South Korea has revealed that Parmelia lichens host complex fungal communities dominated by Ascomycota (40%) and Basidiomycota (24%), with Capnodiales being particularly prevalent.
+While both host species identity and geographic location influence these fungal communities, geographic factors have a stronger effect on mycobiome composition than the lichen host genus.
+The Parmelia mycobiome includes core fungal members like Cutaneotrichosporon debeurmannianum and various Chaetothyriales and Dothideomycetes species, which persist across different locations.
+These fungal communities appear to be highly adaptable, allowing Parmelia to maintain consistent mycobiome features across diverse environmental conditions.
+Population-level sampling indicates ongoing gene flow between Eurasia and North America in widespread species such as P. saxatilis and P. sulcata (and possibly P. barrenoae), implying that their intercontinental distributions are maintained by long-distance dispersal.

 Conservation

 Two species of Parmelia have been assessed by the International Union for Conservation of Nature for the global IUCN Red List.
 Both Parmelia saxatilis and P. sulcata are considered species of least concern due to their widespread distribution, abundance, and stable populations.

 Distribution

 Eleven Parmelia species were recorded for Europe in 2008.
 Nine occur in the Nordic lichen flora, of which P. saxatilis and P. sulcata are most common and widespread.

 Species

+As of November 2025, Species Fungorum (in the Catalogue of Life) recognises 139 species of Parmelia, although many of these are historical names with little modern literature presence.